sempitrnal/chat-app/README.md

 # chat-app
-chat app using react, node, express, socketio
+chat app using mern and socketio

 ## Installation